ArnaudWeyts/viralengine/README.md

 #Viralengine

-**⚠️ This project is on hold until I actually know what I'm doing in React 😂.**
+**⚠️ This project is going to be slow af until I actually know what I'm doing in React 😂.**

 This is going to be a search engine for viral posts built on top of react.